kaila-spraguemcrae/tap-room-redux/README.md

 #### To run this project locally you will need:

-- **ASP .NET Core :** You can check if you have .NET Core by running `dotnet --version` in the command line.
-If you do not have .NET Core please find more information and download [here](https://dotnet.microsoft.com/download/dotnet-core)
+- **Node.js :** You can check if you have Node.js by running `node -v` in the command line.
+If you do not have Node.js please find more information and download [here](https://nodejs.org/en/)
-- **MySQL :**  You can download MySQL [here](https://dev.mysql.com/downloads/file/?id=484914) and MySQL Workbench [here](https://dev.mysql.com/downloads/file/?id=484391)
+* you can also install node through Homebrew by running `brew install node` in the command line.
 - **Prefered Code Editor**

 ### ⚙️ Clone or Download

 #### To Download:

-Go to my GitHub repository here, [https://guthub.com/kaila.spraguemcrae/AnimalShelter.Solution](https://guthub.com/kaila.spraguemcrae/AnimalShelter.Solution), and click on the green 'Code' button to clone the repository, Open with GitHub Desktop OR Download the ZIP file
+Go to my GitHub repository here, [https://guthub.com/kaila.spraguemcrae/tap-room](https://guthub.com/kaila.spraguemcrae/tap-room), and click on the green 'Code' button to clone the repository, Open with GitHub Desktop OR Download the ZIP file

 #### To clone (my prefered method):

 1. Push the green 'Clone' button and copy the URL.
-2. Open Terminal or GitBash and input the command: `git clone https://github.com/kaila-spraguemcrae/AnimalShelter.Solution`
+2. Open Terminal or GitBash and input the command: `git clone https://github.com/kaila-spraguemcrae/tap-room`
 3. To view the code, open the copied directory with Visual Studio Code or your preferred text editor by inputing the command `code .` in your terminal.

 ### 🧰  Setup Options

+#### `npm install`

+This insures you have all of the necessary files to run the program.

+#### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+#### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

 --------------------------